Attumm/settingo/README.md

 - Simple to use
 - supports command line and environment variables
 - Support for types: str, int, ~~bool~~, ~~map~~
-- Singleton, makes it easy to use in program anywhere in the codebase
+- Singleton, makes it easy to use in program anywhere in the code-base
 - Supports help text with --help on the binary
-- Ease of use in any enviroment examples: linux, docker, k8
+- Ease of use in any environment examples: linux, docker, k8

 ## Example